ulule/go/README.md

 Make them independants, fast and avoid a complex logic.

-Keep functional and unit tests separate: you don't need to test a behavior from the http handler.
+Keep functional and unit tests separate: you don't need to test a behavior from the HTTP handler.

 Don't mock too much, avoid mocking the main datastore or your tests will fail badly.